Too Many Pumpkins by Linda White Summary and Preschool Lesson Ideas

 Tell the children you are going to pretend to grow a pumpkin from seed, and you need them to help you pretend you are growing a magic garden full of small, medium, and even giant sized pumpkins.

-- Get your the seed (Pantomime holding the seed between your forefinger and thumb).
+- Get your pumpkin seed (Pantomime holding the seed between your forefinger and thumb).

 - Put it in your pocket (pretend to put the seed in your pocket for safe keeping)

 - Walk to the garden and look for a good spot to plant. (pretend to shield your eyes from the sun as you spot a planting location.)

 - Dig a hole in the dirt.
 (Tell everyone they need to pick up their shovels and dig a nice hole.
 Pantomime the digging action).

 - Pull the seed from your pocket and put it in the hole.

 - Cover the seed with the dirt.

 - Pick up your watering can, and water it.

 - Wait!
 (Pretend to look at your watch.)